DTStack/molecule/website/docs/guides/extend-builtin-ui.md

 For more information about the use of FolderTree, please refer to the [API](../api/classes/molecule.FolderTreeService) documentation.

 :::caution
-We don't have default node removal logic built into FolderTree, but you can customize it using the `onRemove` method.
+We don't have default node removal logic built into FolderTree, but you can customize it using `remove` method.
 :::

 ## [EditorTree](../api/interfaces/molecule.IEditorTreeService)